Forward-KL Convergence of Time-Inhomogeneous Langevin Diffusions: Conclusion

 \section{Conclusion}

-In this article we proved the convergence of time-inhomogeneous Langevin diffusions and their discretizations in the forward-Kullback--Leibler divergence.
-The proofs build on an abstract set of assumptions on the drift of the diffusion covering many popular annealing schemes such as geometric tempering and annealed Langevin sampling.
+In this article, we proved the convergence of time-inhomogeneous Langevin diffusions and their discretizations in the forward-Kullback--Leibler divergence.
+The proofs hold under an abstract set of assumptions on the drift of the diffusion and cover many popular annealing schemes, such as geometric tempering and annealed Langevin sampling.
 Compared to the literature, the presented proofs rigorously take care of potential non-smoothness arising from the fact that solutions of the Fokker--Planck equation are generally guaranteed only in the weak sense.

 The convergence results as well as the numerical experiments clearly suggest that annealing paths should be designed in a way that ensures that initially the target density is mostly convex and well-conditioned (\ie, small log-Sobolev constant, small Lipschitz constant of the gradient of the potential).
-In particular, in such cases we find a clear benefit of the time-inhomogeneous diffusion over basic \gls{ula} in terms of convergence speed and mode coverage. \paragraph{Future work} For future work, we plan to derive explicit bounds on the log-Sobolev constants of probability paths $(p_\tau)_\tau$ in order to estimate optimal annealing schemes $\tau$ as well as optimal convergence rates.
+In particular, in such cases we find a clear benefit of the time-inhomogeneous diffusion over basic \gls{ula} in terms of convergence speed and mode coverage. \paragraph{Limitations} A more concrete quantification and ideal choice of the schedule $\tau(t)$ with the current analysis would rely on estimates of the log-Sobolev constants which are in general hard to obtain. \paragraph{Future work} For future work, we plan to derive explicit bounds on the log-Sobolev constants of probability paths $(p_\tau)_\tau$ in order to estimate optimal annealing schemes $\tau$ as well as optimal convergence rates.